 “If we are to embrace our differences, our spiritual journey needs to show us how to hold them in a way that unifies, rather than separates; a way that free us from judgment, fear and prejudice.”
 Anne Hillman

-To reinvent the human at the species level??
-What a task Thomas Berry calls us to!
+To reinvent the human at the species level – what a task!
 Is it even possible?
 Perhaps if we bear in mind the quote above from the Christian sacred text we will not become overwhelmed by the enormity of the mission.
 The quote was recorded around 2,000 years ago in a letter written to a specific group of people in response to a specific situation.
 That letter was later chosen to become part of the Christian Sacred Text.
 Within such a context the quote took on a certain meaning.
 However within a new Story, what may be an understanding of the words faith, hope and love?

 faith A way of seeing depth and meaning in the ordinary.
 Lawrence Freeman

 hope The possibility of transformation ~ grounded in reality.